 Mechanism of action:

-Hypersensitivity shots works on the same mechanism as vaccine.
+Hypersensitivity shots work on the exact mechanism of vaccines.
 The body responds to injected amounts of a particular allergen, given in slowly raising doses, by developing immunity or tolerance to the allergen.

 - Build-up phase.
-About one to two times per week increasing amount of the substances allergic to injections are given.
-The length generally ranges from three to six months depending upon how often injections are received.
+Increasing amounts of the substances allergic to injections are given about one to two times per week.
+The length generally ranges from three to six months, depending on how often injections are received.

 - Maintenance phase.
 Once the effective dose is received, this phase is initiated.
-This phase is usually dependent upon on the level of allergen sensitivity and the response to the build-up phase.
-During this phase, there will be longer periods of time between treatments, ranging from two to four weeks.
-What range is best for the patient is decided by the allergist or immunologist.
+This phase usually depends upon the level of allergen sensitivity and the response to the build-up phase.
+During this phase, there will be more extended periods between treatments, ranging from two to four weeks.
+The allergist or immunologist decides what range is best for the patient.

-- Hypersensitivity shots, also known as subcutaneous immunotherapy (SCIT): These are the widely used and most successful form of hypersensitivity immunotherapy.
-To prevent the development of new hypersensitivities and asthma, this is the only treatment available that will bring the changes in the immune system.
+- Hypersensitivity shots, also known as subcutaneous immunotherapy (SCIT), are the widely used and most successful form of hypersensitivity immunotherapy.
+To prevent the development of new hypersensitivities and asthma, this is the only treatment available that will bring changes in the immune system.